Dr. Kerri Titone

 Alexandra Browne is a 6th year Spanish and Dual Language teacher at Bay Shore Middle School in Bay Shore, Long Island.
 She graduated in 2016 from SUNY Cortland with her Bachelor’s Degree in Adolescent Spanish Education with minors in History and Latin American/Latino Studies.
 During her time at SUNY Cortland, Alexandra studied abroad in Salamanca, Spain, where she not only continued her studies in the Spanish language, but volunteered at an English school, tutoring adults and helping prepare them for English exams administered through ETS.
 Alexandra is certified in Spanish (7-12) and has a FLES extension (K-6).
 Alexandra grew up in Queens, New York, in a bilingual Greek-American household and attended Greek Afternoon School for 8 years.
 Professionally, she is a current member of LILT and has served as the Student World Language Competition Judge Coordinator from 2019 through 2022.
 She is also a member of and presenter for NYSAFLT, and is a member of the 2022 Leaders of Tomorrow cohort.
 During her time at Bay Shore Middle School, Alexandra has participated in various Hispanic Heritage Month projects, curriculum writing seminars and social-emotional activities for students.
 She looks forward to gaining leadership experience with LILT and hopes to contribute to its growth as an organization on Long Island.

 Emilio is currently serving on the LILT Executive Board as the Historian.
 He has also provided various workshops with LILT at several Fall Annual Conferences and the Spring Workshop Series.
 Emilio graduated from Stony Brook University with a Bachelors in Spanish Language and Literature and a Masters in Hispanic Languages and Literature.
-Emilio is a certified Spanish and Italian teacher at Longwood Highschool.
+Emilio is World Language Chairperson at Longwood High School.
 He holds Advanced Placement certifications from the College Board in AP Spanish Language and Culture as well as Spanish Literature and Culture courses.
 In 2013 Emilio studied abroad at the University of Alcalá de Henares in Spain and in 2010 at the Sorrento Lingue Institute of Language in Sorrento, Italy.
 Prior to working at Longwood Emilio taught at St. John the Baptist Diocesan High School.
 Emilio looks forward to working with current and prospective LILT members to continue to grow the organization to best serve World Language and ENL teaching professionals.